A.F.C. Aldermaston: History

 During the 2009–10 season, the club lost 40 consecutive games, breaking the previous record of 39 straight losses held jointly by Stockport United and Poole Town.
 The 40th defeat came on 8 April 2010, a 2–0 loss to Downton.
 This led to news reports proclaiming them the "worst English football team in history" as well as gaining international attention.
 Chairman Damion Bone stated that he believed that the poor performance over the season was due to players' commitments; the club had also lost ten players to Tadley Calleva before the start of the season.
 The losing streak ended on 10 April 2010, when the club drew 1–1 against Warminster Town, with the following match against Petersfield Town resulting in a 2–1 win for Aldermaston.

-The run of defeats saw the club finish bottom of Division One with just one win in 40 matches, resulting in relegation to the Hampshire Premier League, At the end of the 2013–14 season, they switched to the Premier Division of the Thames Valley Premier Football League.
+The run of defeats saw the club finish bottom of Division One with just one win in 40 matches, resulting in relegation to the Hampshire Premier League, At the end of the 2013–14 season, they switched to the Premier Division of the Thames Valley Premier League.
 After finishing seventh in the Premier Division in 2015–16, the club were promoted to Division One East of the Hellenic League.
 At the end of the 2020–21 season they were transferred to Division One of the Combined Counties League.
+They were transferred to Division One of the Wessex League at the end of the 2022–23 season.